Norwegian Wood

 action - her carefully set hair swept back out of her eyes, golden

-earrings sparkling, court shoes set firmly on the floor, lovely, slender
+earrings sparkling, court shoes set firmly on the floor, lovely,

-fingers pressing the green baize as she took her shot - I felt as if her
+fingers pressing the green baize as she took her shot - I felt as if

 side of the scruffy pool hall had been transformed into part of some

 elegant social event.
-I had never spent time with her alone before, and
+I had never spent time with her alone before,

 this was a marvellous experience for me, as though I had been drawn

 up to a higher plane of life.
-At the end of the third game - in which, of
+At the end of the third game - in

 course, she crushed me again -my cut began to throb, and so we